MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 #### Review HoloLens OS requirements:

 - Devices must be on [Windows Holographic, version 2004](hololens-release-notes.md#windows-holographic-version-2004) (build 19041.1103) or later.
-To confirm the build version on your device or re-flash to the latest OS, use the [Advanced Recovery Companion (ARC)](https://www.microsoft.com/p/advanced-recovery-companion/9p74z35sfrs8?rtc=1&activetab=pivot:overviewtab) and our [device re-flash instructions](/hololens/hololens-recovery#clean-reflash-the-device).
+To confirm the build version on your device or reflash to the latest OS, use the [Advanced Recovery Companion (ARC)](https://www.microsoft.com/p/advanced-recovery-companion/9p74z35sfrs8?rtc=1&activetab=pivot:overviewtab) and our [device reflash instructions](/hololens/hololens-recovery#clean-reflash-the-device).
 Note that devices delivered until late September 2020 have Windows Holographic version 1903 pre-installed.
-Please contact your reseller to ensure that Autopilot-ready devices are shipped to you.
+Contact your reseller to ensure that Autopilot-ready devices are shipped to you.

 - Windows Holographic, version 2004 only supports Autopilot over ethernet connection.
 Ensure the HoloLens is connected to ethernet using a "USB-C to Ethernet" adapter **before turning it on**.
 Upon device boot no user interaction is required.
 If you are planning for an Autopilot roll-out to many HoloLens devices, we recommend that you plan for the adapter infrastructure.
 We do not recommend USB Hubs, as they often require additional third-party drivers to be installed which is not supported on HoloLens.